iacopy/cleanpython/README.md

 If you start a Python project from scratch, and need to write solid, clean code, this repository might help.

-What is the *clean* code and why is this important?
+What is the *clean* code, and why is this important?
 Read [here](https://www.butterfly.com.au/blog/website-development/clean-high-quality-code-a-guide-on-how-to-become-a-better-programmer).

 ## Integrated tools

 - [Pytest](https://docs.pytest.org)
-  - useful to write data driven tests, in a straightforward way an with less boilerplate
+  - useful to write data-driven tests, in a straightforward way and with less boilerplate
   - [pytest-benchmark](http://pytest-benchmark.readthedocs.io/en/latest/) makes easy to compare different functions performances

 - [Hypothesis](https://hypothesis.readthedocs.io)